top of page

 Layoffs (Require Financial Proof)

-Companies typically lay off employees when the nation experiences an economic downturn.
-This practice is often carried out even when businesses are not experiencing a financial difficulty at the time, and layoffs are used as an excuse to reduce the workforce in order to increase profits.
-During the Great Recession of America (2007-2009), companies laid off millions of workers even though many companies weren't in financial trouble at the time.
+Companies typically lay off their employees when the nation experiences an economic downturn.
+This is often carried out even when businesses are not experiencing a financial difficulty at the time, and layoffs are used as an excuse to reduce the workforce in order to increase profits.
+During the Great Recession of America (2007-2009), companies laid off millions of workers even though many businesses weren't in financial trouble at the time.

-To prevent this from happening again, legislation should be considered that requires companies to first prove their financial hardship with the Department of Labor prior to laying off any employees.
-Essentially, showing that they cannot make payroll in order to justify the reduction.
-If this policy was in effect back then, it would have prevented the snowball effect of mass layoffs throughout the country.
+To prevent this in the future, companies should be required to file an official form with the Department of Labor to prove their financial hardship prior to laying off their employees.
+Essentially, showing that they are unable to make payroll in order to justify the reduction in the workforce.

 Layoffs (Guarantee Job)